braidn/Knowledge-Repo/TypeScript.md

 * Either created using interfaces or the `type` keyword
   * example: `type StrNumb = string|number`
 * Type aliases can be created wherever and are preferable when using simpler objects.
+* Optional params can be marked by adding a `?` to the end of the param's name
+  * what's cool is this means we can also add default values in much the same way: `bas : string = 'hello'`
+  * and because types are building documentation, we can use method overloading with optional params.

 ### Common Types